stytchauth/stytch-go/README.md

 ## Documentation

-The module supports all Plaid API endpoints.
+The module supports all Stytch API endpoints.

 ## Getting Started